eduk8s-labs/lab-getting-started-with-octant/workshop/content/exercises/02-resource-categories.md

 You can then select a specific pod to see the details page for it.

 In this workshop environment, Octant has been set up such that only namespaced resources can be viewed.
-When you run Octant yourself, provided you have the appropriate roles, you will also be able to view cluster scoped resources.
+When you run Octant yourself, provided you have the appropriate roles, you will also be able to view cluster scoped resources in categories under **Cluster Overview** as well.